- WHAT HAPPENS WHEN I GET HURT BY A CARELESS DRIVER?

 The first order of business in any case is to conduct an investigation.

-Most of the time the police report is sufficient.
-But not infrequently, we hire an investigator to obtain additional statements, scene photographs.
-Cases are not like fine wine, they don’t get better with time.
+Most of the time, the police report is sufficient.
+But not infrequently, we hire an investigator to obtain additional statements, scene photographs, and accident reconstruction experts.
+Cases are not like fine wine – they don’t get better with time.
 Hiring a law firm to conduct the earliest possible investigation can be critical to a good outcome for your car accident case.

 If we suspect the cause of the collision was cell phone use, we send a Preservation Letter to the defendant and their insurance company.
-While much of the cell phone data can be retrieved later, some data can be gone in as little as 30 days.
+While much of the cell phone data can be retrieved, some data can be gone in as little as 30 days, even 15 days.
 Don’t wait if you suspect cell phone usage.

-In cases of serious injury or wrongful death and in all commercial vehicle accidents we may conduct a Data Download.
-Many vehicles have “black boxes” which record speed, brakes, signals, seat belt use and other data that can be used to determine liability.
+In cases of serious injury, wrongful death, and in all commercial vehicle accidents, we may conduct a data download.
+Many vehicles have “black boxes” which record speed, brakes, signals, seat belt use, and other data that can be used to determine liability.
 This data is lost quickly if the vehicle is driven after the collision.
-If you want black box data my advice is hire a law firm to act quickly on your behalf to determine if an accident reconstruction expert needs to be hired for your case.
+If you want black box data, my advice is hire a law firm to act quickly on your behalf to determine if an accident reconstruction expert needs to be hired for your case.

-Most cameras are monitored not recorded but the only way to find out is ask.
-This data expires so you must request the information quickly or it can be gone forever.
-In rare cases of serious injury and death we have filed suit and obtained subpoenas for area businesses who may have surveillance camera footage.
-We had a pedestrian death case where footage from a nearby business turned out to be critical.
+Most cameras are monitored and therefore not recorded, but the only way to find out is to ask.
+This data expires, so you must request the information quickly or it can be gone forever.
+In rare cases of serious injury and death, we have filed suit and obtained subpoenas for area businesses who may have surveillance camera footage.
+For example, we had a pedestrian death case where footage from a nearby business turned out to be critical.